einarGit/flypulator/README.md

 The code style follows the [ROS C++ Style Guide](http://wiki.ros.org/CppStyleGuide).
 Hence, class member variables have a underscore suffix (e.g. `variable1_`).
 Global variables have a leading `g_` prefix (e.g. `g_variable2`).
 For performance reasons, functions which are called frequently do not return values, but get a reference on the output passed as argument, so the result can be stored in this reference.
 This is a commonly used principle in C++.

+### Known Issues

+ - Sometimes gazebo fails to start.
+Just exit and start again
+ - If `catkin_make` does not succeed because some header files are missing, just run it twice.
+ - Sometimes the drone model is not loaded correctly and there are errors in console.
+Try log out and log in (Linux) or delete `/build` and `/devel` folder in `~/flypulator_ws/` and rerun `catkin_make`.